01100100/blog/content/posts/maphopping.md

 MapSwap is a little utility that you can add to your web browser, a Bookmarklet[^bookmarklet].
 When you click the "MapSwap" bookmark, the browser executes a bit of javascript that parses the {x} and {y} coordinates and {z} zoom level from a map via the URL, using the `window.location`[^window.location] object.
 It then opens another tab, allowing you to select from various mapping applications.
 The selected application will open configured with the same coordinates and zoom level, essentially preserving the original viewport.

-There is a [file](https://gitlab.com/trailstash/mapswap/-/blob/main/swap/maps.js?ref_type=heads) that houses a JSON array of mapping application entries.
+The file [`map.js`](https://gitlab.com/trailstash/mapswap/-/blob/main/swap/maps.js?ref_type=heads) houses a JSON array of mapping application entries.

 Each entry contains the name of the application, a URL template string, an icon URL, and an array of tags.

-A new entry for Komoot would look like this
+A entry for Komoot would look something like this:

 ```js
 {